lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-SCHCfragment title='SCHC Fragment'}

-The SCHC ACK Header and the encoded Bitmap both have variable size.
-The SCHC ACK is used only in
+The SCHC ACK is only used for Fragmentation.
-Fragmentation and has the following format:
+It has the following format:

 ~~~~